Health improvement practitioners help people to make lifestyle and behaviour changes to improve their health and wellbeing and their control over it

 - local authorities, including promotion within school

-- national agencies in the health and voluntary sectors (such as Public Health England, NHS Health Scotland and the Public Health Agency for Northern Ireland)
+- national agencies in the health and voluntary sectors (such as the Office for Health Improvement and Disparities, Public Health Scotland and the Public Health Agency for Northern Ireland)

 - organisations involved in health and sport initiatives